Fuzhou is a city in the southeast of China, not far from the coast and almost directly opposite Taiwan.

 1. Eat seafood

 Each province in China is known for different customs, languages and foods.

-Also, because Fuzhou is close to the coast, they specialise in seafood.
+Also, because Fuzhou is close to the coast, it specializes in seafood.
 This is truly a winning combination.

 Enjoy eating fish baked with herbs and sauces in foil, freshly cooked seafood tossed onto a plastic table cloth, or prawns in broth cooked in foil that’s twisted to look like birds.